ZainBashir/Solving-openAI-Gym-MountainCarProblem-using-DQN-with-Image-input/README.md

 5) Store this experience sample which is made up by the current state, action, reward, next state and done flag, in the          replay memory
 6) Set the next state as the current state to calculate the new action
 7) Once the replay memory has enough experience samples stored in it (150000 frames in my case), start training the model
-8) If with an episode, the car reaches the terminal state, break this innner for loop and start a new episode
+8) If within an episode the car reaches the terminal state break this innner for loop and start a new episode

 ```
         for time in range(time_steps):